rootdraws/district0x-Grant-Farms/README.md

 * Kickstarter Make / 100 Campaign
 * Patreon
 * 100 NFT Collection of SKULLS [30% of Profits go to Root and 70% of Profits go to the $SKULL Grant Farm.]

+[address non-specific percentages again, percentages are up to the individual with minimum guides of contribution toward projects.]

 The Challenge for that month will also require a Successful Kickstarter Campaign, in addition to creating a 100 Collection.